arcaulfield/OS-Simulation/readme.md

 2. Run ````./mykernel ````
 3. Enjoy!

-Note that this simulation was developed and runs on a unix-based system.
+Note that this simulation was developed and runs on a Unix based system.